bobalu113/gabbo/_drafts/notes.md

 Also, words are going to be there whether we want them to or not

+Social games require communication to work, and text is still the most versatile and accessible communication medium.
+Most tweets are text.
+Text messaging is replacing voicemail.

+Gamification requires that you maintain a virtual model of some real world condition.
+A text-only model can be more responsive to changes, and incorporate complexity more easily.
+Immersive?
+Model audio "you hear footsteps".

+Books - internal voice.
+Screenplay - blueprint.

+Portability?
+Renderability?
+Small footprint?
+Blind people?
+Lots of verbs/nouns.
+Easier to debug if everything has a text representation.
+Flexible.

+This game isn't designed to have any ending, so it needs to be built to last.
+Computers aren't infallible.
+Hardware can fail, economies might crash, we could be hacked.
+Text is resilient.
+Example needed.

 [When Coca-Cola recently offered the option to its corporate employees to drop voicemail in lieu of text messaging, 94% of them chose texts](https://www.mobilecommons.com/blog/2015/01/coca-cola-replaces-corporate-voicemail-text-messaging/).